szypkiwonsz/Physiotherapy-Management-System/README.md

 Run terminal with choosen folder "Physiotherapy_Management_System>" where manage.py file is
 ```
 ```
-Go to the seetings.py file and at the bottom set the mailbox from which messages will be sent.
+Go to the seetings.py file and at the bottom set the mailbox from which messages will be sent
 ```
 ```
 Type "python manage.py makemigrations", to make migrations